willnode/forward-domain/README.md

 It only slow at first time because it has to sign HTTPS certificates.

-## How about IPv6?
+### How about IPv6?

 IPv6 record is added in `r.forwarddomain.net` so subdomain redirects will simply work with IPv6.
 We don't guarantee that its IPv6 address will be persistent though.
 See [#2](https://github.com/willnode/forward-domain/issues/2#issuecomment-1003831835) for apex domains setup.

-## What records do we keep?
+### What records do we keep?

 We only keep caches of DNS records and SSL certs.
-This also means we can see how much users and what domains are using our service from the software cache, but that's all.
-We don't keeping log traffic nor keeping any user data anywhere in our server.
+This also means we can see how many users and what domains are using our service from the software cache, but that's all.
+We don't keep log traffic nor keep any user data anywhere on our server.

 ### How can I support this service?

 Star our repo and spread the word, please :)

+Additionally, you can also help us [cover hosting costs](https://www.buymeacoffee.com/willnode).

 ## Usual Disclaimer